dvsolano/dvsolano.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Hispanic Philology, University of Seville, 2012
+* Ph.D in Hispanic Literatures, Indiana University, Fall 2021 (expected)
-* M.A. in Literature and Theatre in the European Context, The National Distance Education University (UNED), Spain, 2014
+* M.A. in Hispanic Literatures, Indiana University, 2017
 * M.A. in Teaching Spanish as a Second Language and other Modern Languages, University of Seville, 2015
-* M.A. in Hispanic Literatures, Indiana University, 2017
+* M.A. in Literature and Theatre in the European Context, The National Distance Education University (UNED), Spain, 2014
-* Ph.D in Hispanic Literatures, Indiana University, Fall 2021 (expected)
+* B.A. in Hispanic Philology, University Complutense of Madrid, 2010, University of Seville, 2012

 Work experience
 ======